privacyguides/privacyguides.org/docs/ai-chat.md

 </div>

-DuckDuckGo give you access to open-weights models from Meta and Mistral, as well as proprietary models from Anthropic and OpenAI.
-To protect your IP adress and prevent fingerprinting, DuckDuckGo proxies your chats through their servers.
-Duck also has agreements with the third-party providers they use guaranteeing that they will not use your data for training AI models.
+Duck has agreements with the third-party providers they use guaranteeing that they will not use your data for training their AI models.
 Proprietary model providers can keep a chat history for up to 30 days.
 For open-weights model, Duck uses the together.ai AI cloud platform, and has disabled history for those chats.

 It is available directly on [DuckDuckGo](https://duckduckgo.com), [duck.ai](https://duck.ai) or [DuckDuckGo onion site](https://duckduckgogg42xjoc72x3sjasowoarfbgcmvfimaftt6twagswzczad.onion/chat).